-Last week, my family and I took a trip out to Galena.
+Last week, my family and I took a trip out to Galena, IL – about 3 hours West of Chicago.
 My wife and I frequent the area, but this was the first time we were taking the kids along.
 I took a video a couple days before we left, talking about my plans to shoot 2+ hours of the Eastern Veil Nebula in Chicago and then 2+ hours of the same object from Bortle 3 skies in Galena.
 I knew there would be a huge difference and I’d need to find a way to get to dark skies more often.

 Then we got there.
 The first night was cloudy at dusk, then exceptionally clear.
 But I was there with my family.
 My oldest daughter didn’t feel well and I was tired from the drive.
 I took out the camera and tripod and managed some horrible Milky Way images, then went to bed.
 I learned a few things about shooting the Milky Way that night.

 - Galena skies are Bortle 3, except for the Southern horizon.

 Night two started clear, but clouds invaded about 1.5hrs after I was setup.
 I managed 48 minutes on the Eastern Veil Nebula from dark skies.
 In the comparisons below, the image on the left is 2hrs of integration from Chicago.
 The right is 48 minutes from Galena.